rmsandu/rmsandu.github.io.old/_posts/2024-04-04-midjourney.md

 Somehow, it's a hit and miss with generating text with Midjourney.
 I got decent results after repeating the text several times and using prompts that included the words "title, label, text, letters, written, named, etc". and all sort of variations for text.
 You get the gist.
 However, I needed the least amount of attempts to get the text right when it was either very short or when I used the [Vary Region Option](https://docs.midjourney.com/docs/vary-region).

 ![Text in MJ](/assets/img/chanel_wrong_text.png){: .mx-auto.d-block :}
-*Spelling is hard for everyone, especially French words (Prompt: "Commercial product photography, a bottle of Chanel perfume,background with wooden panels and orchids" )*
+*Spelling is hard for everyone, especially French words.
+Prompt: "Commercial product photography, a bottle of Chanel perfume,background with wooden panels and orchids"*

 ## Limitations of Midjourney

 - If you have a very specific request from a client, company etc., get ready to strugle back & forth with the prompting and variations until you will probably consume all your credits.
-- Midjourney still strugles with the laws of physics and counting (see the egg photo below.)
+- Midjourney still strugles with the laws of physics and counting (see the egg photos below.)
 - Sometimes weird logos or brand names or watermarks will be added on photos.
-Remember to use [negative prompting](https://docs.midjourney.com/docs/no-1) with the parameter `--no`.
+Remember to use [negative prompting](https://docs.midjourney.com/docs/no-1) with the parameter `--no` and also say a little prayer for more effect.
 - Text is very hard to correctly generate, especially long sentences.
-Stick to a few simple words.
+Stick to a few simple words, use vary region, and practise a few mindfulness exercises while waiting on your 15th attempt to be finished.
 - Vary region is still quite buggy - if the region is not big enough it's not going to change anything.
-If your prompt for the vary region differs too much from the original content of the photo, again nothing will be generated
+If your prompt for the vary region differs too much from the original content of the photo, again nothing will be changed.
-- Photos of women are uncessarily sexual or sensual (IN MY OPINION).
+- Photos of women are uncessarily sexual or sensual (in my opinion).
 Every time I tried to generate a photograph of a woman she had a cleavage.
 Like why?

 ![Midjourney makes very strong eggs](/assets/img/eggs.png){: .mx-auto.d-block :}
-*Midjourney makes very strong eggs (Prompt: "an egg dropped on the floor in an empty room" )*
+*Midjourney makes very strong eggs.
+Prompt: "an egg dropped on the floor."*